material-motion/material-motion/specifications/runtime/transaction.md

     # Associate a Plan with a target.
     transaction.add(plan, target)

-**Enumerating operations**: Operations recorded to a transaction are enumerable.
+**Operation enumeration**: Operations recorded to a transaction are enumerable.

 Operations are enumerated in the order in which they were recorded.

-**Enumerating targets**: Targets referenced in a transaction are enumerable.
+**Target enumeration**: Targets referenced in a transaction are enumerable.

 Targets are enumerated in the order in which they were first referenced.